rebeccachoo/react-hangman/README.md

 # React - Hangman

-This hangman program will take a letter from you and you need to guess a word to win.
-I<br /><br />
+This hangman program will take a letter from you and you need to guess a word to win. <br /><br />

 | Feature | Description |
 | -----: | :----------- |